Miniature Siberian Husky

 Miniature Siberian Husky Size

 These dogs grow to 18-25 pounds, compared to a full sized Husky of between 35 and 60 pounds.
-As mentioned above the miniature shares similar characteristics to their full sized ancestors, just in a smaller form.
-Don’t think that because they are small they are weaker… definitely not!
+As mentioned above the miniature husky dog shares similar characteristics to their full sized ancestors, just a smaller version.
+Don't think that because they are small they are weaker... definitely not!
 These little guys are strong and although might not pull a sled on their own, will pull on a leash and require suitable leash training from an early age.
 Their shorter stature also means they might not walk as far as a Siberian Husky before fatigue sets in, but they still require daily exercise and a lot of it.

 Miniature Siberian Husky Price